 This study report describes the objectives, methods, and results of the Endangered Species Act-Listed Wildlife - Valley Elderberry Longhorn Beetle Study (TR-05) as implemented by the Districts in accordance with FERC's SPD and subsequent study modifications and clarifications.
+On January 17, 2013, the Districts filed the Initial Study Report for the Don Pedro Project.
+During the January 31, 2013 Initial Study Report Meeting, the U.S. Department of the Interior, Fish and Wildlife Service (USFWS) requested that the Districts provide electronic copies of all photos of potential bore-holes located on elderberry shrubs produced during the relicensing proceedings.
+On March 7, 2013, the Districts provided the requested photos to the USFWS.

 Documents relating to the Project relicensing are publicly available on the Districts' relicensing website at www.donpedro-relicensing.com.